-Results 1–10 of 27 for "Curriculum"X related to "Candidates express their views" Refine Your Search Refine Your Search TopicEducation (22)HIV & AIDS (4)Learning & memory (3)Children (2)Race (2) 7 more... [+] Death & dying (1)Personality (1)Schizophrenia (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorArnold, J. David (1)Benjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1) 12 more... [+] Fernald, L. Dodge (1)Fernald, Peter S. (1)Fujitsubo, Lani C. (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)LaVoie, Allan L. (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)O'Leary, Ann (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 27 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 3.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Results 1–10 of 27 for "Curriculum"X related to "Candidates express their views" Refine Your Search Refine Your Search TopicEducation (22)HIV & AIDS (4)Learning & memory (3)Children (2)Race (2) 7 more... [+] Death & dying (1)Personality (1)Schizophrenia (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorArnold, J. David (1)Benjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1) 14 more... [+] Carey, Michael P. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)LaVoie, Allan L. (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Nogare, Mario A. (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 27 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 2.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum 6.Activity 5.1: The Importance of Cross-Cultural Sensitivity in PsychologyThis activity illustrates the impact of cultural rules, standards, mores and traditions on general communications and interpersonal relationships.Curriculum 6.Procedural Timeline for Motivation and EmotionA timeline for a lesson on instinct, arousal, hunger, obesity, aggression and achievement.Curriculum 9.Activity 3.2: Defense MechanismsDefense mechanisms covered include regression, rationalization, repression, projection, fantasy, compensation, identification and reaction formation.Curriculum 10.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum 5.Activity 5.1: The Importance of Cross-Cultural Sensitivity in PsychologyThis activity illustrates the impact of cultural rules, standards, mores and traditions on general communications and interpersonal relationships.Curriculum 6.Procedural Timeline for Motivation and EmotionA timeline for a lesson on instinct, arousal, hunger, obesity, aggression and achievement.Curriculum 7.Activity 3.2: Defense MechanismsDefense mechanisms covered include regression, rationalization, repression, projection, fantasy, compensation, identification and reaction formation.Curriculum 8.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 9.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
+Curriculum 10.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.
+Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 27 for "Curriculum"X related to "Candidates express their views"